Gpialla/DataAugForTSC/README.md

 ## Acknowledgments
-This work was funded by ArtIC project ”Artificial Intelligence for Care” (grant ANR-20-THIA-0006-01) and co-funded by R ́egion Grand Est, Inria Nancy - Grand Est, IHU of Strasbourg, University of Strasbourg and University of Haute- Alsace.
+This work was funded by ArtIC project ”Artificial Intelligence for Care” (grant ANR-20-THIA-0006-01) and co-funded by Région Grand Est, Inria Nancy - Grand Est, IHU of Strasbourg, University of Strasbourg and University of Haute- Alsace.